CivicActions/FE-drupal-react-prodev/documentation/content/2-integrate-react-drupal-theme.md

 ## Summary

-The goal for this exercise is to create a custom drupal theme that includes a React app as part of its codebase.
+The goal for this exercise is to create a custom Drupal theme that includes a React app as part of its codebase.
 The React app will be stored in its own directory within the theme and will be attached to a theme template using libraries.yml.

 For an additional challenge, you may have this app display conditionally based on the value of a custom field on a content type.
 You can also try adding a second React app and configuring the apps to share dependencies between them.